arq5x/gemini/docs/content/database_schema.rst

-qual_depth                FLOAT         Variant confidence or quality by depth allele_count              INTEGER       Allele counts in genotypes allele_bal                FLOAT         Allele balance for hets is_somatic                BOOL          Whether the variant is somatically acquired.
+qual_depth                FLOAT         Variant confidence or quality by depth allele_count              INTEGER       Allele counts in genotypes allele_bal                FLOAT         Allele balance for hets
 ========================  ========      ==============================================================================================